-It's also worth remembering that under certain circumstances, your smartphone may convert a text message from SMS (Short Message Service) to MMS (Multi-Media Service), which can be more expensive.
+Remember also that your smartphone might convert a text message from SMS (Short Message Service) to MMS (Multi-Media Service), which can be more expensive.
 This may happen, for example: If you send long text messages (longer than 160 characters);

 If you send a text message to an email address;

 If you include a subject heading in your text message;

 If you send pictures or photos in your text messages;